Situation ethics is alive and well amongst British evangelicals

 This is turn will prompt us to work harder in providing godly and compassionate alternatives for those situations where we are tempted to embrace these courses of action.

-with the title Situation ethics is alive and well amongst British evangelicals .
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2013/01/situation-ethics-is-alive-and-well.html.
+You have read this article Abortion / Assisted Suicide / Christianity / Homosexuality with the title Situation ethics is alive and well amongst British evangelicals .
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2013/01/situation-ethics-is-alive-and-well.html.
 Thanks!